NancyNegi23/NancyNegi23/README.md

 - 👋 Hi, I’m @NancyNegi23
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning different technologies and explore different field of tecnologies
-- 🌱 I’m currently learning data structures
+- 🌱 I’m currently learning data structures and SQL
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 NancyNegi23/NancyNegi23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.